gregr/icfp2017-artifact-auas7pp/artifact/src/README.md

 To validate examples related to the challenges from the paper, enter `scheme --script challenges-all.scm`.

+Some of the challenge examples write their output to file for more convenient examination.
+The names of these files will be displayed during the validation run, and will be of the form `challenge-[1-7]-generated-X.scm`.

-Modify the challenge files (named `challenge-[1-7].scm`) if you'd like to consider variations on the provided examples.
+If you'd like to consider variations on the provided examples, or intentionally break the tests, modify the challenge files (named `challenge-[1-7].scm`).

 ## Freestyle Interaction